The

 are numerous speed warning

-camera signs and there are
+camera signs and there

-cameras too so make sure
+are cameras too so make

-you keep to the speed limit.
+sure you keep to the

 Roads: